RagnarB83/ash-documentation/docs/singlepoint.rst

 *Example*
 In the example script below an ASH fragment is created from the XYZ-file "hf.xyz" that contains the Cartesian coordinates of hydrogen fluoride.
+The charge and multiplicity is also defined as part of the Fragment object.
 Next a theory-level object is defined, here an object is created from the ORCATheory class.

-The charge and multiplicity is defined when creating the Theory object.
-Note that an alternative is to define the charge/mult as attributes of the Fragment instead (see later).

 For a single-point calculation one then simply passes the Theory object and the Fragment object to the **Singlepoint** function.

 .. code-block:: python